tonimelisma/Relay-Android/ARCH.md

 - Foreground change detection via content observers on `content://sms` and `content://mms` and, if enabled by `ImProviderGate`, best-effort `content://im/chat` for RCS.
 Manual scan and foreground polling were removed.
 - Background periodic ingest via WorkManager (~15 min) catches missed broadcasts and RCS.
 Scheduled after boot via `BootReceiver`; `MainActivity` onStart() verifies health and reschedules only if missing/cancelled.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
-- The UI observes the local DB and reflects changes; no manual refresh button.
+- The UI observes the local DB via domain models and reflects changes; no manual refresh button.
 The UI also surfaces a "Last synced" label read from `SharedPreferences` (`lastSyncSuccessTs`) updated by `MessageSyncWorker` on success.
 - Messages are deduplicated using a content-based hash.
+- **Entity Conversion Layer**: Extension functions provide seamless conversion between domain models (`MessagePart`, `MessageAddress`) and database entities (`MmsPartEntity`, `MmsAddrEntity`), ensuring data consistency and type safety.

 ---